acarapetis/cv/README.md

 # CV
-This is my CV, intended to be compiled to pdf using [ReLaXed](https://github.com/RelaxedJS/ReLaXed).
+This is my CV, intended to be compiled to pdf using [ReLaXed](https://github.com/RelaxedJS/ReLaXed), like so:

-To compile:

     npm install jstransformer-sass jstransformer-markdown-it
     npm install -g relaxedjs
-    relaxed pug.cv --build-once
+    relaxed cv.pug --build-once